MindMac/AndroidPermissionStatistics/README.md

-PermissionFeatureStatistics
+AndroidPermissionStatistics
 =========
-Make a statistics of permission and features used by APKs.
+Make a statistics of permission and features used by Android APKs.
 ====================================================